mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 ### Upgrade konvoy 1.8.4 to 2.1.1 index out of range error (COPS-7183)

-When a 1.8 deployment used an existing VPC, the `prepare-to-adopt` command triggered an error.
+When attempting to upgrade a  Konvoy v1.8 deployment that used an existing VPC, the `prepare-to-adopt` command triggered an error.
+This problem has been corrected.

 ### Pulling search path from Bastion host breaks DKP cluster (COPS-7181)